What is the Child and Family Centre?

 How is this Centre different from other services for children and families?

 This new Centre will be the first of its kind in Calgary with multiple social service agencies in one building to respond to the urgent needs of children and families.
 Partner agencies will include the Calgary Counselling Centre, Calgary Urban Projects Society, Families Matter, and Stoney Nakoda First Nations, among others.

 How will partners work together here?
 Why is this better?

 Multiple agencies in one building is better for children and families because at a time of crisis, families are most motivated to make positive changes.
 By having help and support readily at hand, there is no delay in connecting parents with the services that will best help resolve their issues and keep their family together.

 The new Child and Family Centre will be 35,000 square feet over three stories.
 There is also one level of underground parking beneath the building.

 When will construction begin?

 Our goal is to begin construction in spring 2021.
-This start date is dependent on successfully reaching our $18 goal for capital costs.
+This start date is dependent on successfully reaching our $18 million goal for capital costs.